 Council has decided that a combination of public and private funding is appropriate for the Transfer Station activity.
 Public funds (up to 100%) are obtained via General Rates.
-Private funds (31-41%) are obtained via fees from those using the transfer station facility.
-Recovery of exacerbator costs due to deliberate contamination will be recovered in full where possible.
+Private

 Funding for capital expenditure will include the above funding sources as well as borrowing and reserves.